 As part of its role in the CSL, PepsiCo's primary motivation has been supporting the development of the Aceh Tamiang district initiative and implementation of the landscape plan that the coalition has formulated.
 In late 2019, the district government formally adopted the plan and signed an agreement to work together towards specific targets on deforestation, livelihoods, and productivity in partnership with local stakeholders (a production-protection-inclusion model).
-In support of this plan, PepsiCo is investing in partnership with PT Mopoli Raya, Forum Konservasi Leuser (FKL), and IDH in the restoration of 300 hectares of forest and supporting at least 500 smallholders to become more productive and sustainable.
-PepsiCo is currently implementing this partnership work on the ground, while also supporting the development of a government-led landscape management body and working with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.
+The first phase of this work was completed in 2021, with the project having restored 300 hectares of forest previously given to oil palm (using a combination of tree planting and natural regeneration), established two farmer groups and a community nursery, trained 500 farmers in best practices (6 modules per farmer) and supported formalisation of land titles for 789 smallholder plots.
+The work in 2022 will provide continued support for the development of a government-led landscape management body and engagement with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.
+The landscape coalition is also supporting the development of a landscape level HCS/HCV (High Carbon Stock/High Conservation Value) map and capacity building for government institutions in sustainable land management.

 Primary motivation: PepsiCo recognizes the value of the Leuser Ecosystem as a particularly sensitive and valuable ecosystem that should be protected in order to benefit the wildlife, natural resources and people of Aceh, North Sumatra and Indonesia.
 PepsiCo also recognizes that the situation surrounding the Leuser Ecosystem is complex and there is a need to balance development and conservation outcomes.
-In Aceh, the fragmented nature of the palm oil supply chain and the complications arising from various forest functions within the 2.6 million hectare Leuser Ecosystem, that is designated as a National Strategic Area for Environmental Protection Function , demonstrates the need for a multi-stakeholder approach.
-Therefore we are supporting the implementation of the PPI Compact signed by Local Government and private sector in 2019
+In Aceh, the fragmented nature of the palm oil supply chain and the complications arising from various forest functions within the 2.6 million hectare Leuser Ecosystem, that is designated as a National Strategic Area for Environmental Protection Function, demonstrates the need for a multi-stakeholder approach.
+Therefore, we are supporting the implementation of the PPI Compact signed by Local Government and private sector in 2019